open5e/open5e/source/monsters/tome-of-beasts/G/al-aeshma-genie.rst

 al‑Aeshma can befoul its space with a choking scent.
-When the al-Aeshma moves through another creature’s space in gaseous form, the creature must succeed on a DC 18 Constitution saving throw or be incapacitated until the end of its next turn.
+When the al-Aeshma moves through another creature’s space in gaseous form, the creature must succeed on a DC 18 Constitution saving throw or be :ref:`srd:incapacitated` until the end of its next turn.
 Ill Wind lasts until the al-Aeshma leaves gaseous form or chooses to end the ability as a bonus action.